EPA-Approved Section 609 Certification is needed to service motor vehicle air conditioners and to purchase refrigerant.

-When I read the data provided me in Table 2, I see that the GWP of Carbon Dioxide is Low, at 1; the GWP of CFC-12 is High, at 10,900; the GWP of HFC-134a is 1,430.
-With Table 2 expressing a Low of 1 and a High of 10,900, the GWP of HFC-134a would fall into roughly the Low-Moderate level.
-Certainly not the Middle or High level.
+When I read the data in Table 2, I see the GWP of carbon dioxide is low, at 1; the GWP of CFC-12 is high, at 10,900; the GWP of HFC-134a is 1,430.
+With Table 2 expressing a low of 1 and a high of 10,900, the GWP of HFC-134a would fall into roughly the Low-moderate level, not the middle or high level.

-What should have been stated in the manual, is that the term “High GWP” depends somewhat on the agency or environmentalist you are talking to, but they all agree that anything over 1000 is clearly a high GWP.
-Many in Europe believe that any GWP higher than 150 is considered to be too high, while others think 100 is too high.
-There is currently no GWP limit set at the federal level but California is currently proposing a GWP limit of 750 for certain new stationary air conditioning and refrigeration systems.
-The EPA will probably set maximum GWP limits for refrigerants, most likely in the near future.
+What should have been stated in the manual, is that the term “high GWP” depends somewhat on the agency or environmentalist you are talking to, but they all agree anything over 1000 is clearly a high GWP.
+Many in Europe believe any GWP higher than 150 is too high, while others think 100 is too high.
+There is currently no GWP limit set at the federal level, but California is proposing a GWP limit of 750 for certain new stationary air conditioning and refrigeration systems.
+The EPA will probably set maximum GWP limits for refrigerants in the near future.